setopsco/docs/content/latest/user/interaction/app-deployment.md

 You will use the SetOps Docker registry to make your images available to Apps.

-Pushing an image is a two-step process as outlined below.
+Pushing an image is a two-step process, as outlined below.
 We assume you already built your image, and it is tagged `YOURIMAGE:latest`.

 {{< hint info >}}
 Before an image can be pushed to the Docker registry, you must create the App, and commit the Changeset with `changeset:commit`.